Talbot Mundy: Early life

-Childhood: 1879-99
+Childhood: 1879-1899

 Mundy was born as William Lancaster Gribbon on 23 April 1879 at his parental home of 59 Milson Road, Hammersmith in West London.
-The following month he was baptised into the Anglican Church at the local St. Matthews Church.
+The following month he was baptised into the Anglican Church at the local St. Matthew's Church.
 His father, Walter Galt Gribbon (1845-95), had been born in Leeds, Yorkshire as the son of a porcelain and glass merchant.
 Gribbon had studied at Oxford University's St. John's College and then trained as a barrister before relocating to Swansea, where he first worked as a school teacher and then an accountant.
 After his first wife's death, he married Mundy's mother, Margaret Lancaster, in Nantyglo in July 1878.
 A member of an English family based in Wales, she was the sister of the politician John Lancaster.
 After a honeymoon in Ilfracombe, Devon, the newly married couple moved to Hammersmith, where Mundy was their first child.
 They would have three further children: Walter Harold (b.
 1881), Agnes Margaret (b.
-1882), and Florence Mary (c.1883), although the latter died in infancy.
+1882), and Florence Mary (c.
+1883), although the latter died in infancy.
 In 1883 the family moved to nearby Norbiton, although within a few years had moved out of London to Kingston Hill, Surrey.